Guitar Mods - Modifying Artist Guitars

 General Points About Modifying Artist Guitars

 This probably applies to any guitar: when you're going to put a component on a guitar, you need to make sure that it actually fits in that particular design, and not every design is interchangeable.
 It depends on the component that you're putting in.
-So, generally pickups are pretty easy, but some things like necks are very complex because there are so many different ways of attaching a neck to a guitar.
-A lot of people think it's really easy and you just put anything on anything, but you've got to be really careful about how you put parts on a guitar, because you might cause extra problems.
+Generally, pickups are pretty easy, but some things like necks are very complex because there are different ways of attaching a neck to a guitar, and there are a great many variables in measurements that affect tuning and intonation; you could end up causing extra problems.

 The easiest modifications are: